sainarne15/Return_Order_Management/README.md

 2. Provide the expected date of delivery.

 Payment Microservice:
-1. Gets the processing charge and the Credit card detail as input.
+1. Gets the processing charge and the Credit card details as input.
 Deducts the amount and provides the result message if the deduction succeeded or not

 Authorization Microservice:
 1. This microservice is used with anonymous access to Generate JWT